cschneid-the-elder/mapa/jcl/readme.md

 ...after downloading the contents of SYS1.PROCLIB to some directory and running them through the src/rmvLnNb awk script, and storing the output in directory /home/cschneid/SYS1.PROCLIB.

+### Bear In Mind

+The Demo01 application will create several temporary files for each JCL member you parse.
+Unless you specify the `-saveTemp` option, and it's just there for debugging purposes, these files will be deleted automatically on normal termination of the JVM.

 ### Build/Execution Environment

 This was built on ubuntu 16.04 LTS with ANTLR 4.7.2, openjdk version "1.8.0_252", and Apache Commons CLI 1.4.
 I have no idea if this will run on any other OS.
 Java is supposed to be extremely portable, give it a try.